-During our lifetime on Earth, God sends opportunities our way to search out a path to His home.
+During our lifetime on Earth, God sends opportunities to search out the path to His home.
 This is the universal need of every person on this planet-to find God.
-After death, God will honor the choices we have made in life.
+After death, God honors the choices we make in life.
 If we choose to live without God on Earth, He will grant our wishes for eternity.
-If you are living your life without a second thought of God or eternity, call out to Him now while you can still experience His grace.
+If you live your life without a second thought of God or eternity, call out to Him now while you can still experience His grace.
 Why wait for another second?
-Undoubtedly, your spiritual enemy, the devil, will seek to have you put off this message for another day, but Christ waits for you with open arms.
+Undoubtedly, your spiritual enemy, the devil, will try to get you to put off this message for another day, but Christ waits for you with open arms.

-Verses 27-31.
-A Plea for Those Who Are Still Alive.
+A Plea for Those Still Alive (Vv.
+27-31).

 Why was the ex-rich man so concerned about his brothers still on Earth?
-He had prayed twice while in Hell.
+He prayed twice while in Hell.
 The first prayer was for water; the second was for his brothers on Earth.
-Both prayers were refused.
-He had been unfaithful to his responsibility.
-His responsibility was toward those around him, but especially to his brothers.
-He had set before them as a pattern the most corrupting thing on Earth-an example of a man who was content without God.
-Now that he was in Hell, he remembered that his brothers were living according to the model that he had given them, i.e., a contented life without God.
-The one thing that can add agony to a person in Hell is to be shut up forever with those you have helped to bring there.
+God refused both prayers.
+The man was unfaithful to his responsibility toward those around him, but especially to his brothers.
+He set before his brothers an example of a man content without God.
+Now that he was in Hell, he remembered that his brothers were living according to the model he gave them, i.e., a contented life without God.
+The one thing that can add agony to a person in Hell is to be shut up forever with those you have helped bring there.
 As we have said, every one of us influences others for good or for worse.
 Let us commit ourselves to be faithful to those who model their lives after us: our brothers, our sisters, our sons, daughters, and our close relatives.
 We must live wholeheartedly for Christ.
 Other lives depend on it.

-On what basis were the rich man's brothers refused a messenger?
-The ex-rich man had the Word of God (at that particular time they had the writings of Moses and the prophets).
-That is all the witness that they need.
-It is impossible for God to lie (Hebrews 6:18), so if they do not believe God's Words, they will not believe even if one should return from the dead.
-God's written Word is the most crucial evidence that one can examine to prepare us for life in eternity.
+Why did Abraham refuse to send the rich man's brothers a messenger?
+The ex-rich man and his brothers had the Word of God (at that time, they had the writings of Moses and the prophets).
+That is all the witness that people need.
+If they do not believe God's Words, they will not believe even if one should return from the dead.
+God's written Word is the most crucial evidence one can examine to prepare us for life in eternity.
 It is ignored at great danger to one's eternal life beyond the grave.